alexwolf00/fcul-master-thesis-latex-template/README.md

 ## Document Norms

 This template follows the official FCUL layout norms for the **2024/2025** academic year, which I have preserved in [normas_trabalho_final_2025.pdf](normas_trabalho_final_2025.pdf).

-⚠️It is your responsibility to verify whether these norms have been updated.⚠️
+It is your responsibility to verify whether these norms have been updated.
 As of date of the last commit, the official FCUL norms can be found [here](https://ciencias.ulisboa.pt/pt/node/12432/#toc2) or [here](https://ciencias.ulisboa.pt/en/academic-examination-admission-2nd-cycle#toc2).

 ## VSCode Workspace Settings
 This template uses the `biblatex` package for citations formatted in APA 7th edition style.
-To be able to compile your document in VS Code, include the settings provided in [src/.vscode/settings.json](src/.vscode/settings.json) in your workspace `settings.json` file.
+To be able to compile your document in VSCode, include the settings provided in [src/.vscode/settings.json](src/.vscode/settings.json) in your workspace `settings.json` file.